Giancarlo Stanton Player Props: Yankees vs. Astros

 Giancarlo Stanton At The Plate

-- In 37.9% of his games this year, Stanton has had at least one RBI.
-He's picked up more than one in 17.2% and driven in three or more of his team's runs in five contests.
+- In 39.0% of his games this season, Stanton has had at least one RBI.
+He's picked up more than one in 18.6% and driven in three or more of his team's runs in five contests.

-- He has scored in 37.9% of his games this season, with more than one run scored in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.